 |Lunch-time walks||Free but museum entry is not included|

 If you are considering bringing a group of at least ten people a special walk may be possible for your party by prior arrangement, combined with a group visit to the museum.
 Walks for groups can take place at any time of year.
 The following walks are suggested, subject to availability of a guide.
 Group walks are not offered without a museum visit.
+These London walks are specialist walking tours and a guide won't be available on all dates.

 Towpath walks are also offered by Original London Walks in co-operation with the Inland Waterways Association.
 These cover various routes.
 They do not start from the museum.